Gülzow

-Gülzow is a town in Lauenburg district in Schleswig-Holstein, Germany, founded in the 13th century.
+Gülzow (/de/) is a municipality in Lauenburg district in Schleswig-Holstein, Germany, founded in the 13th century.

 It has a population of 1,500 and is situated near Hamburg, between Lauenburg, Geesthacht and Schwarzenbek.
 There is a market square, where fresh fruit, vegetables and other things can be bought.
 In the square there is also a café and a small museum of local history.